pesekt1/simple-kafka-node.js/README.md

 # Kafka NodeJS Example

 ## Introduction
 This repository showcases a simple example of using Kafka with NodeJS.
 In this example the producer push a testing message onto the test_topic (in Kafka) while the consumer consumes the message and print it.
+This happens in a loop every 10s.

 ## Instructions
 This demonstration assumes you already have `docker` and `docker-compose` installed.
 The steps are as follows: